keeganstreet/domtosource/readme.md

 ]
 ```

 The calculation method return value indicates which method was used to calculate the line and column number.
-This is used for unit test purposes because some methods are faster than others, but only work in certain situations.
+This is returned for unit test purposes because some methods are faster than others, but only work in certain situations.
 It is not something you need to worry about as a user.